Kapudan Pasha

-As a part of the Tanzimat reforms of 1839-1876, the Eyalet of the Archipelago was reduced in rank and granted to the wali of Rhodes in 1848.
+The Tanzimat reforms of 1839-1876 reduced the Eyalet of the Archipelago in rank and granted its governance to the of Rhodes in 1848.
 The Kapudan Pashas retained their rank, but were thereafter solely military servicemen.

 A total of 161 captains served until 13 March 1867 when the post of Derya Kaptan was abolished and replaced by ministers (Bahriye Nazırı) of the Ottoman Naval Ministry.
 After 1877, these were replaced by the Fleet Commanders.